-The last we saw of Father Christmas was a blob of white and a waving arm as "Sabra", ever mindful of her whaling days, heeled over deck awash into the channel inside the Hobart rocks; and then he was gone, behind the headland that carries Shackleton's plain wooden cross - and I was left with an impression of a simplicity and kindness that would be difficult to forget. asy on sissen The avstoriousness that soom - to enough of the remote avstoriousness that soom - to - 000 and these pure white birds neeting high above our heads on a snowy crag.
-8561 YAV NORWAY 1958 Roger Turner
+The last we saw of Father Christmas was a blob of white and a waving arm as "Sabra", ever mindful of her whaling days, heeled over deck awash into the channel inside the Hobart rocks; and then he was gone, behind the headland that carries Shackleton's plain wooden cross - and I was left with an impression of a simplicity and kindness that would be difficult to forget. mystoriousness that some of the consequence of the remote mystoriousness that some of the consequence of the party of the

+NORWAY 1958

+Roger Turner

-On the night of our arrival in Bergen we camped in a hill with a fine view overlocking the town, and we rose first thing in the morning to eatch the Sognefjiord steamer.
-We were soon speeding up the largest filord in Norway, and we were reminded of the North West coast of Scotland with its Lochs and skerries.
-N of the
+On the night of our arrival in Bergen we camped on a hill with a fine view overlooking the town, and we rose first thing in the morning to eatch the Sognefjiord steamer.
+We were soon speeding up the largest filord in Norway, and we were reminded of the North West coast of Scotland with its Locks and skerries.

 Down in the saloon we ate "open sandwiches" and drank coffee with a party of "Paris-ites".
 They had a courier who talked with his hands.
-He was not dunb by any means, but he seemed to find it impossible to speak without waving his index finger at us!
+He was not dumb by any means, but he seemed to find it impossible to speak without waving his index finger at us!